There are many important aspects of your work as an Amazon seller including the sourcing of products, customer service, and packaging and delivery.

 For example, say you’ve sold a product to a customer in London and they make payment to your transfer service in British pounds.

-If desired, you could then hold the funds in your account in pounds while you monitor local exchange rates and, then, exchange into US dollars when the time is right
+If desired, you could then hold the funds in your account in pounds while you monitor local exchange rates and, then, exchange them into US dollars when the time is right.

 There are a number of different money transfer services available to Amazon sellers and it’s worth shopping around as many charge quite high fees on receipt of each payment, something that can quickly eat into your product.